graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

     - If {unwrappedFieldType} is an object type:
       - Call {PlanSelectionSet(aether, pathIdentity, plan, unwrappedFieldType, subSelectionSet, false)}.
     - Otherwise, if {unwrappedFieldType} is a union type:
+      - Assert {plan} is a {BranchPlan}.
       - Let {possibleObjectTypes} be all the object types that can be accessed in {subSelectionSet} that are compatible with {unwrappedFieldType}.
-      - For each {objectType} in {possibleObjectTypes}:
+      - For each {possibleObjectType} in {possibleObjectTypes}:
+        - Let {subPlan} be the plan for {possibleObjectType} inside the BranchPlan {plan}.
-        - Call {PlanSelectionSet(aether, pathIdentity, plan, objectType, subSelectionSet, false)}.
+        - Call {PlanSelectionSet(aether, pathIdentity, subPlan, possibleObjectType, subSelectionSet, false)}.
     - Otherwise:
-      - Assert: {unwrappedFieldType} is an interface type.
+      - Assert {unwrappedFieldType} is an interface type.
+      - Assert {plan} is a {BranchPlan}.
-      - If any non-introspection field in {subSelectionSet} is selected on the interface type itself:
+      - If any non-introspection field in {subSelectionSet} is selected on the interface type itself, or any of the interfaces it implements:
         - Let {possibleObjectTypes} be all the object types that implement the {unwrappedFieldType} interface.
-        - For each {objectType} in {possibleObjectTypes}:
+        - For each {possibleObjectType} in {possibleObjectTypes}:
+          - Let {subPlan} be the plan for {possibleObjectType} inside the BranchPlan {plan}.
-          - Call {PlanSelectionSet(aether, pathIdentity, plan, objectType, subSelectionSet, false)}.
+          - Call {PlanSelectionSet(aether, pathIdentity, subPlan, possibleObjectType, subSelectionSet, false)}.
       - Otherwise:
         - Note: this is the same approach as for union types.
         - Let {possibleObjectTypes} be all the object types that can be accessed in {subSelectionSet} that are compatible with {unwrappedFieldType}.
-        - For each {objectType} in {possibleObjectTypes}:
+        - For each {possibleObjectType} in {possibleObjectTypes}:
+          - Let {subPlan} be the plan for {possibleObjectType} inside the BranchPlan {plan}.
-          - Call {PlanSelectionSet(aether, pathIdentity, plan, objectType, subSelectionSet, false)}.
+          - Call {PlanSelectionSet(aether, pathIdentity, subPlan, possibleObjectType, subSelectionSet, false)}.
   - Let {aether}.{groupId} be {oldGroupId}.
 - Return.

+**TODO**: what happens if a interface/union field does NOT have a plan?
+In this case the plan is a {\_\_ValuePlan} which is not a {BranchPlan} so the assertions will fail.

 ### GraphQL collect fields

-Status: pending.
+Status: initial implementation (sans @stream/@defer) exists; not specified.

 As with the GraphQL {CollectFields()} algorithm, but with "tracked" access to variables via {\_\_TrackedObjectPlan()}
-rather than direct access.
+rather than direct access, and we must be careful to manipulate groupId/maxGroupId as appropriate when there are `@stream` / `@defer` directives.

 GraphQLCollectFields(objectType, selectionSet, trackedVariableValuesPlan):